aehrc/BitEpi/README.md

 - [Data](https://variant-spark.s3-ap-southeast-2.amazonaws.com/BitEpiDataSet/Data/SimData_MACOED.tar.gz)
 - Models are not provided.
 - Data can be also downloaded from (its in csv not tsv) [here](www.csbio.sjtu.edu.cn/bioinf/MACOED/)
-- GAMETES format only (use the convertor above)
+- GAMETES format only (use the converter above)

 Performance (runtime) testing datasets: